-- 4.4.2.1 Within the areas designated "Residential" on Schedule "B", the primary use of land shall be for single detached dwellings, two unit dwellings and multiple unit dwellings in order to ensure a diversity of housing types capable of meeting the needs of the community.
+- 4.4.2.1 (Amended by OPA No. 20) Within the areas designated "Residential" on Schedule "B", the primary use of land shall be for single detached, semi detached, duplex, triplex, fourplex, townhouse and apartment dwellings in order to ensure a diversity of housing types capable of meeting the needs of the community.
 The type of dwelling units permitted in the "Residential" designation will be dependent on the availability of services and will be specified and regulated by the Zoning By-law. - 4.4.2.2 Land uses other than residential will be permitted in the "Residential" designation if they serve the residential function, are compatible with it, or improve the quality of life in the neighbourhood.
 All such non-residential uses should comply with the applicable regulations for the use as prescribed by the Zoning By-law.
 Examples of such uses are: - Small scale professional offices - Public and private institutional uses such as schools, churches and government offices. - 4.4.2.3 Home occupations may be permitted if they are clearly secondary to a residential use, are contained entirely within a dwelling unit, and comply with the standards and regulations as prescribed by the Zoning By-law. - 4.4.2.4 In order to maintain and strengthen the development of the "Central Business District" and in order to maintain the character of areas designated "Residential", the establishment of commercial uses will be discouraged (with the exception of those qualifying as home occupations) in the "Residential" area.